 Research shows simply consuming 5-10g soluble fiber per day can lower your total and LDL-cholesterol between 5-11 points.
 Try adding a quarter-cup of chickpeas to your favorite salad and enjoying some berries with your morning plate of eggs or yogurt to start reaping the benefits.

 2. Choose your fats wisely

 You may think of saturated fat and trans fat as bad for your cholesterol but not all fats are bad.
-Some fats actually show to lower them.
+Some fats actually have been shown to lower them.
 Consuming more omega-3 fats found in fatty fish and flaxseed improves your "good" HDL cholesterol levels, which help prevent plaque build-up.

-Poly- and monounsaturated fats found in plant foods like avocados and nuts actually reduce the "bad" cholesterol in your body.
+Poly- and monounsaturated fats found in plant foods like avocados and nuts can also help reduce the "bad" cholesterol in your body.
 Plus, these foods also come packaged with fiber, antioxidants and phytosterols, which all assist in lowering cholesterol and protecting the body from inflammation.